-Non-dimensional time is used in the model, therefore all quantities that contain time in their dimensions are referred to one unit of the non-dimensional time, and their dimensions do not contain time.
-For example, in the model, velocities are measured in units of length and the velocity of 5 cm means 5 cm for one unit of the non-dimensional time.
-When interpreting the results a realistic value is given to one unit of the non-dimensional time.
-For example if one unit of the non-dimensional time is one year then the velocity of 5 cm, specified for the model, means 5 cm/year.
+Dimensionless time is used in the model; therefore, all quantities that contain time in their dimensions are measured per unit of dimensionless time, so that time does not enter their dimensions.
+For example, in the model, velocities are measured in units of length and a velocity of 5 cm means 5 cm for one unit of dimensionless time.
+When necessary, one assigns a realistic value to one unit of dimensionless time.
+For example, if one unit of dimensionless time is one year, then the velocity of 5 cm, specified for the model, means 5 cm/year.

-At each time the displacements of the blocks are defined so that the structure is in a quasistatic equilibrium, and all displacements are supposed to be infinitely small, compared with the block size.
+At each time the displacements of the blocks are defined so that the structure is in a quasi-static equilibrium, and all displacements are supposed to be infinitely small, compared with the block size.
 Therefore the geometry of the block structure does not change during the simulation and the structure does not move as a whole.

-4. Interaction between the Blocks and the Underlying Medium
+4. Interaction between Blocks and the Underlying Medium